Rhetos/Jobs/Readme.md

 In order to enqueue asynchronous execution of an action you have to:

-* Demand from IOC container an instance of `IBackgroundJob`.
+* Demand from IOC container an instance of `IBackgroundJobs`.
 * Create action parameters of an action you wish to enqueue for asynchronous execution.
-* Call `EnqueueAction` method of `IBackgroundJob` object.
+* Call `EnqueueAction` method of `IBackgroundJobs` object.
 Method parameters are:
   * object action - Action which should be executed.
   * bool executeInUserContext - If true Action will be executed in context of the user which started the transaction in which Action was enqueued.
 Otherwise it will be executed in context of service account.
   * bool optimizeDuplicates - If true previous same Actions (same Action with same parameters) will be removed from queue.